Expectations high for record spending at New York art auctions

-NEW YORK (Reuters) - The gavel will not come down on the first lot of New York’s major fall auctions until Tuesday, but records have already fallen and more are virtually certain once the bidding actually begins.
+NEW YORK, Oct 31 (Reuters) - The gavel will not come down on the first lot of New York’s major fall auctions until Tuesday, but records have already fallen and more are virtually certain once the bidding actually begins.

 With a global pool of collectors competing for more than $1.5 billion worth of fine art, the city’s top auction houses are expecting record values for trophy works at sales over the next two weeks.